 Caught early, the outcome from sepsis is good.
 It is the delay in treatment that can lead to spiralling of the condition resulting in multi-organ failure and potential death.
 The Sepsis Trust claims that improved national awareness could save as many as 14,000 lives a year.

 Sadly, the early symptoms are often easy to miss and often there is a delay in Emergency Services, GPs and hospital staff recognising the condition.
-This delay has major implications and often the window of opportunity when antibiotics can treat the sepsis, is missed.
+Certainly, this delay has major implications and often the window of opportunity when antibiotics can treat the sepsis, is missed.

 Spotting the early signs could save your life

-The Sepsis Trust claim that patients presenting early being around half as likely to die than those presenting late.
-This emphasises the importance of awareness.
+The Sepsis Trust claim that patients presenting early are around half as likely to die than those presenting late.
+Therefore, this emphasises the importance of awareness.

 The condition deteriorates in children far quicker, and therefore it is particularly important for those in child caring positions to be fully informed of the signs and symptoms.